World reacts to Taiwan election as China says reunification ‘inevitable’

 China said “reunification” with Taiwan was still “inevitable” after president-elect William Lai Ching-te won Saturday’s pivotal election on the self-ruled island that Beijing claims as its own.

 Lai, from the governing Democratic Progressive Party (DPP), won despite warnings from China not to vote for him.
-He took 40.2 percent of votes cast, according to preliminary results from the Central Election Commission.
+He took 40.1 percent of votes cast, according to results from the Central Election Commission.

 Keep readinglist of 3 items